-We owe much of our continuing success to our enthusiastic members and also to the skills of both our conductor: Rupert Bond and our leader: Floriane Peycelon, who all work hard to give three main concerts a year in December, March & July, usually to very appreciative audiences.
-Rupert and Floriane are both very fine musicians who push the members to give their best to the music, but who make our rehearsals both constructive enjoyable.
+We have around 60 active playing members of all age groups, who are highly motivated and enjoy making music together.
+Our membership takes in a wide catchment area all over South East Kent.
+We are a friendly group of musicians who meet up weekly to rehearse for the concerts.
+We owe much of our continuing success to our enthusiastic members and also to the skills of both our conductor, Rupert Bond and our leader, Floriane Peycelon, who all work hard to give three main concerts a year in November, March and July, usually to very appreciative audiences.
+Rupert and Floriane are both very fine musicians who push the members to give their best to the music, but who make our rehearsals both constructive and enjoyable.
 We may also manage to give a Summer Prom concert and a family Christmas concert, which have been most successful.

 Rupert Bond gained his BMus at Goldsmiths' College, London University before studying Conducting and Double Bass at the Royal Academy of Music.
 In 2012 he gained an MMus in Composition at Surrey University.

 For 16 years he was Director of Music at James Allen's Girls' School, London, a post that enabled him to continue to pursue his conducting career, founding the Docklands Sinfonietta in 1987.
 He has also continued to develop his skills as a composer and to date has written over 40 works.

 In 1999 he was appointed an Associate of the Royal Academy of Music for services to music.
 In 2003 he has concentrated on full-time conducting, spending time in New Zealand and South West England, but since 2013 he has lived in Kent, working with many orchestras in the South East.
 He is thrilled to be the Musical Director of the Folkestone Symphony and is looking forward to creating many more exciting concerts with them.